How Your Small Business Can Survive the Fuel Price Increases

 Being a slacker with keeping your vehicles or fleet up to date with the maintenance that it needs is a surefire way to ensure you burn through fuel you wouldn’t otherwise.
 This shouldn’t come as a surprise, but it’s also an item that can easily be overlooked.
 Especially if you, as the business owner, are somewhat removed from the maintenance schedule of your work-related vehicles.

 If you haven’t already, make sure that you have an official maintenance policy.
 Any policy should contain routine maintenance schedules (important: make sure to include mileage triggers as well so that you don’t accidentally wait too long for routine service), explicit roles and responsibilities, and a detailed process for how to handle anything more serious than routine.
 For example: a form for a technician to fill out (preferably online) when their vehicle is exhibiting anything out of norm.
 Empower and encourage your employees keep your fleet in the best shape it can be.
+If formal policies are not your strong suit, our guide on how clear policies build a stronger business is a useful starting point.

 Don’t forget that it even comes down to the little things.
 Let’s say you have a semi-deflated tire, and your tire pressure light has been on for a few days, you are absolutely eating into that precious gas mileage.
 This means more money down the drain on gas that could otherwise be in your bottom line!